MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Introduction

-The contributions of this work are summarized as follows: \begin{itemize} \item \textbf{A reasoning-oriented social navigation dataset.} We introduce MUSON, a multimodal dataset for short-horizon, socially compliant navigation, consisting of 800 curated egocentric samples annotated with a five-step CoT pipeline and explicit modeling of dynamic and static constraints. \item \textbf{A principled action and annotation design for social navigation.} MUSON discretizes continuous commands into six language-aligned action categories and adopts physics-aware, geometrically balanced curation to alleviate long-tailed action bias while preserving rare but safety-critical interactive behaviors. \item \textbf{Benchmark baselines and evaluation protocol.} We benchmark four state-of-the-art Small Vision Language Models (SVLMs) on MUSON using a multidimensional evaluation protocol that measures safety, long-tail reliability, and reasoning consistency.
-Results show that Qwen2.5-VL-3B achieves the highest decision accuracy of 0.8625, demonstrating that MUSON is an effective and reusable benchmark for socially compliant navigation. \end{itemize}
+To address these challenges, we propose MUSON, a large-scale reasoning-oriented dataset that jointly supports structured CoT supervision, action learning, safety evaluation, and interpretable decision-making.
+MUSON integrates high-quality annotations of both dynamic and static environmental constraints, a standardized action decision space, and diverse multi-scene data.
+By fine-tuning on MUSON, VLMs can acquire structured reasoning and robust action inference capabilities.
+Experimental results demonstrate that, when trained on MUSON, even small scale VLMs can achieve strong decision-making performance aligned with social norms.
+The contributions of this work are summarized as follows: \begin{itemize} \item \textbf{A reasoning-oriented egocentric social navigation dataset.} We introduce MUSON, a multimodal dataset for short-horizon, socially compliant navigation, consisting of 10,110 egocentric samples collected from diverse indoor and outdoor human-shared environments.
+MUSON provides content-consistent five-step CoT annotations that explicitly model dynamic and static constraints and align perception, prediction, reasoning, action, and explanation within each sample. \item \textbf{A principled action and annotation design for social navigation.} MUSON discretizes continuous action space into six language-aligned action categories and adopts a standardized six-action decision space that preserves realistic navigation priors while covering rare but safety-critical interactive behaviors. \item \textbf{Benchmark baselines and evaluation protocol.} We benchmark ten representative Small Vision Language Models (SVLMs) on MUSON using a multidimensional protocol that evaluates decision accuracy, safety compliance, per-action robustness, and rationale similarity.
+We further compare action-only and structured five-step CoT supervision, showing that MUSON's reasoning annotations substantially improve short-horizon action decisions.
+Qwen3-VL-8B achieves the strongest decision-level performance, with an action accuracy of 0.7765, a Macro-F1 of 0.7490, and the lowest collision rate of 0.0609. \end{itemize}